-■ Interaction Glyphs are "arrows" indicating functional relationships between sequence features and/or molecular species.
+■ Interaction Glyphs are "arrows" indicating functional relationships between sequence features, molecular species, and/or other relationships.
 They are associated with Systems Biology Ontology terms.
 For the SBOL 2 data model, this is formally defined as any Interaction with a compatible term within its types, i.e., one that is equal to or a child of at least one term associated with the glyph, and with a compatible Participation at the head and tail of the arrow.